miracleflame/VTMB-Unofficial-Patch-by-Wesp/vtmbup-readme.txt

 Rebuild la_malkavian_4.bsp map in Hammer to fix exit room problems.

 Hospital:
-+Added option to sell severed arms to Pisha and fixed line condition.
++Added option to give severed arms to Pisha and fixed line condition.
 Fixed level re-enter sounds, card quest update and scripts breaking.
 Milligan and Pisha react to Domination, Intimidation and Dementation.
 Turned hospital into Elysium area during your encounter with Pisha.